Cyprus transfer pricing documentation frequently asked questions issued by the Cyprus Tax Department

 The maximum loan balance (i.e. only the loan principal including interest charged but not paid) during the tax year should be used to determine the threshold in the respective tax year and be reported in the Summary Information Table.

-11. Should the loans or any other monetary facilities including cash withdrawals (but excluding any balances arising from commercial transactions) granted by companies to the persons described in article 5(1)(z) & 5(2)(z) of the Income Tax Law L. 118 (I)/ 2002 be taken into account for the purposes of assessing whether the threshold of €750.000 has been exceeded in the category of financing activities?
+11. Should the loans or any other monetary facilities including cash withdrawals (but excluding any balances arising from commercial transactions) granted by companies to the persons described in article 5(1)(z) & 5(2)(z) of the Income Tax Law L. 118 (I)/ 2002 be taken into account to assess whether the threshold of €750.000 has been exceeded in the category of financing activities?

 No, provided the company which is granting the loans or any other monetary facilities including cash withdrawals to its directors or to its shareholders who are individuals or their spouses or to their relatives up to and including the second degree of kinship does not have as a taxable activity the provision of financing.